tmgthb/Autonomous-Agents/README.md

 [Can Generative AI agents behave like humans?
 Evidence from laboratory market experiments](http://arxiv.org/abs/2505.07457v1)

-- LLM Agent Simulation: introduces, "explore the potential of Large Language Models (LLMs) to replicate human behavior in economic market experiments", with LLM Agents (Simulate human participants), OpenAI API (Interface for LLMs), Model (GPT-3.5 or GPT-4), Temperature (Controls response randomness), Context Window (Total text model considers), Memory (Number of previous messages), Seed (Initializes random generator), Market Environment (Simulated economic market), Feedback Mechanism (Positive or negative price feedback), where "the framework simulates market dynamics by having LLM agents predict prices iteratively based on market information and their own history".
+- LLM Agent Simulation: introduces, "explore the potential of LLMs to replicate human behavior in economic market experiments", with LLM Agents (Simulate human participants), OpenAI API (Interface for LLMs), Model (GPT-3.5 or GPT-4), Temperature (Controls response randomness), Context Window (Total text model considers), Memory (Number of previous messages), Seed (Initializes random generator), Market Environment (Simulated economic market), Feedback Mechanism (Positive or negative price feedback), where "the framework simulates market dynamics by having LLM agents predict prices iteratively based on market information and their own history".
 - The simulation compares LLM agent behavior to human participants in positive and negative feedback markets, analyzing market dynamics and forecasting strategies.
 - Key parameters like memory and temperature significantly influence LLM agent behavior and their ability to replicate human-like market dynamics and bounded rationality.